When I first looked through these Jew-ish wedding images submitted by the legendary Laura Babb I was doing a little happy dance over every detail…

 On the same day we went for a pizza at one of our favourite places in Deptford, the Big Red Pizza Bus and realised it was the perfect place for an after party.
 It’s a really individual space built around an old London bus with lots of room for dancing or sitting or even smashing a few more pinatas.
 We served pizzas and bruschetta for our evening food which went down really well.

 A mexican / travel theme

 We went teaching and travelling in Mexico ten days after the wedding and broadly had a Mexican/travel theme.
-Our cake was themed around day of the dead, we had bunting made out of old maps (hours of work by my dad and sister), the table placenames were hand-drawn pictures of places that meant a lot to us during our time together, we found a lot of old globes and suitcases to dot around the place.
+We had bunting made out of old maps (hours of work by my dad and sister), the table place names were hand-drawn pictures of places that meant a lot to us during our time together, we found a lot of old globes and suitcases to dot around the place.
 Yon’s family surprised us with a mariachi band and singalong during the speeches which was one of the highlights!

 VERY PERSONAL WEDDING STATIONERY

 We sent save the date postcards with an image from our first weekend away to Prague.
 Prague means a lot to us, my engagement ring is vintage garnets from Bohemia which Yon sourced and had designed into a ring.
 The invitations were fun fold out maps in the travel theme with old fashioned train tickets slotted inside.
 We had a lot of fun choosing the designs which were put together by a friend who is a graphic designer.

 A VINTAGE 1950’S LOOK

 Nicky from vintage salon “Pretty Pout” came up from Brighton to do hair and make-up.
 I’d wanted a plain dress but show-stopping hair and she helped to create what I could only describe as a structure of 1950s inspired rolls.
 I absolutely loved and didn’t want to take out when it was all over.
 We went with 1950s hollywood-style eyeliner and red lipstick to match the shoes.